Message from the Chair: What’s Trending in the Pharma Industry?

 These regulatory and innovation trends were front and center among the many topics at the 2019 ISPE Global Pharmaceutical Regulatory Summit in December 2019.
 Those in attendance also received valuable information regarding regulation of innovation in biotechnology, quality maturity frameworks, and innovation and quality during life-cycle management.
 The collegial and thought-provoking atmosphere proved to be a rewarding two-day experience for everyone.
 I hope you had the chance to be there.

-Throughout 2020, I look forward to seeing you at the many scheduled ISPE conferences and events as we share our knowledge, opinions, and insights about the technologies, approaches, and solutions that drive innovation and quality for the medicines that serve patients.
+ISPE is now offering virtual options to share knowledge, opinions, and insights about the technologies, approaches, and solutions that drive innovation and quality for the medicines that serve patients.
 ISPE remains committed to providing our members with thought leadership and tools to understand and implement these technologies and approaches.

 - 1“Software as a Medical Device (SaMD): Key Definitions.”
 International Medical Device Regulators Forum.
 9 December 2013. http://www.imdrf.org/docs/imdrf/final/technical/imdrf-tech-131209-samd-key-definitions-140901.docx